Almond Joy Candy Bar Copycat (Gluten-Free)

 Instructions

-- Add 2 cups unsweetened shredded coconut, 1/4 cup almond flour, 1/4 cup maple syrup, and 1 tablespoon coconut oil to a small food processor, chopper cup, or high-speed blender.
-Pulse until the mixture comes together and holds its shape when pressed—it should look like slightly wet sand that clumps together easily.
-If the mixture seems too dry and won't hold together, add another teaspoon of maple syrup or coconut oil.
+- Add 2 cups unsweetened shredded coconut, 1/4 cup almond flour, 1/4 cup maple syrup, and 2 tablespoons coconut oil to a small food processor or chopper cup.
+Pulse until the mixture holds together when pressed.
+It should look like slightly damp sand that clumps easily.
+If it feels dry, add 1 teaspoon maple syrup or coconut oil and pulse again.

 Video